albertogodoy/albertogodoy/README.md

 <img width="750" src="./images/logo-dev.png" align="center" alt="Dev Global Solutions" />

+# Tripulación Digital

->Hi, I'm **Alberto Godoy**, CEO of Dev Global Solutions and specialist in software development.
+>Hi, I'm **Alberto Godoy**, CEO and Founder of [Tripulación Digital](https://tripulacion.digital) and Dev Global Solutions.
+As a specialist in software development with over 5 years of experience, I've built a team dedicated to creating innovative digital solutions.
->I can proudly say that I have 5 years of experience as a software engineering specialist, during which I cultivated solid skills in the use of cutting-edge frameworks such as Angular, Node.js and Laravel.
-My skill extends to the domain of relational databases, highlighting my experience with PostgreSQL and MySQL.
-Furthermore, my command of programming languages ​​such as JavaScript and PHP has been fundamental in the success of my projects.
-Likewise, my experience has been in the administration of Ubuntu servers with Apache, including the implementation of domains, SSL redirects and URLs.
-I have had the privilege of participating in innovative projects based on blockchain, multitenant and CRM, thus consolidating my experience in various areas of software development.
 >
+>My journey in software engineering has allowed me to cultivate solid skills with cutting-edge frameworks such as Angular, Node.js and Laravel.
+My expertise extends to relational databases, particularly PostgreSQL and MySQL, while my proficiency in JavaScript and PHP has been fundamental to the success of our projects.
+I also specialize in Ubuntu server administration with Apache, including domain implementation, SSL redirects, and URL management.
+Throughout my career, I've led innovative projects based on blockchain, multitenant architectures, and CRM systems, consolidating my experience across various areas of software development.
+>
+>At Tripulación Digital, we're committed to delivering exceptional digital experiences through technical excellence and creative problem-solving.
+>
->**I use:**
+>**Technologies we use:**
 >
 ><code><img height="40" src="./images/icon-1-angular.png" alt="Angular" /></code>
 <code><img height="40" src="./images/icon-2-html5-2.png" alt="Html" /></code>